This flavorful, easy to make pizza dough has a lovely tang from sourdough starter discard. It's so much better than store bought pizza dough!

 - Shape the dough into a ball and place in a greased bowl.
 Cover and put in a warm place to rest until doubled (about 3 hours).
-I like to use my KitchenAid Precise Heat Mixing Bowl set to 80°F to proof my dough.
-Alternatively, the oven with just the light on works well.
+The oven with just the light on works well.

 - Make the pizza: Preheat the oven to 425°F. Place the baking stone in the oven and allow to heat.
 For best results, let the stone heat for an additional 10 to 15 minutes after the oven says it's ready just to insure there are no hot spots.

 - While the oven is heating, start to prepare the pizza.
 Lightly knead the dough on a piece of parchment paper, then start pressing out into a circle with your hands (you can use a pie pan roller to help).
 The size of the pizza will depend on how thick you like the pizza crust.
 I generally press it out to about ¼-inch thick.

 - Top the pizza as desired.
 For a finished edge, fold the crust over about 1-inch and crimp it down.

 - Using cake lifters or a pizza peel, carefully transfer the pizza to the hot baking stone.